mfornace/nupack-docs-dev/sources/design.md

 * ```seed```: The seed for the random number generator allowing reproducible design runs
 * ```cache_bytes_of_RAM```: The number of bytes of RAM to set as a maximum cache size for thermodynamic block caching
 * ```min_ppair```: The minimum pair probability used as a threshhold for converting dense pair probability matrices into sparse representation for efficiency
-* ```slowdown```: For development purposes.
-Runs all thermodynamics calls ```slowdown``` times instead of once.
-* ```time_analysis```: A boolean that determines whether the full ensemble is reevaluated at the end to get an accurate timing of the cost of analysis.
-Can be set to ```False``` to speed up design output.

-The remaining log options are all strings and can have four different states:

-* ```""```: The empty string (default).
-If empty, no logging of this type occurs.
-* ```"stdout"```: The log is written to the standard output stream.
-* ```"stderr"```: The log is written to the standard error stream.
-* any other string: The string is treated as a relative path specification where intermediate folders must exist and the log is written to the file at that path.

-The information logged for each of these given a non-empty string is as follows:

-* ```log```: After every major algorithm component finishes, time since design start, sequence, defect (estimate), algorithm position, decomposition tree position, and active/passive ensemble breakdown are logged.
-* ```decomposition_log```: After each time a complex (on- or off-target) is decomposed (or redecomposed), a JSON representation of the decomposition tree is logged.
-* ```thermo_log```: Primarily for debugging/development purposes.
-After every thermodynamic evaluation, the type of calculation (pair probability, bonused pair probability, partition function), number of nucleotides evaluated, and duration of the calculation are logged.

 ---